 Furthermore, don't make it a habit to tumble dry your pajamas.
 It will cause pilling and shrinkage.
 The best way to dry your pajamas is to dry them on a line.
 Line drying prevents it from pilling and stretching.
 Also, avoid using fabric softeners and absolvents.
 It can reduce their absorption levels.

-If you’re looking to switch to bamboo pajamas, the list above includes some pretty good options.
-You can find sustainable sleepwear for both adults and children, and some of the brands offer gift wrapping if you’re looking to gift someone.
+If you’re looking to switch to bamboo pajamas, the list above includes some excellent good options.
+You can find sustainable sleepwear for both adults and children made from sustainable fabrics, and some of the brands offer gift wrapping if you’re looking to gift someone.

 Bamboo is more sustainable than cotton and comes with natural antibacterial and moisture-wicking properties, making it perfect for a cozy night's sleep if you are a hot or cold sleeper.
 And it’s soft and comfortable.